-Given the sheer amount of time, investment, and effort that it takes to create great content, it is a shame that the fireworks don’t last long after you hit publish.
+Given the sheer amount of time, investment, and effort it takes to create great content, it’s a shame the fireworks don’t last long after you hit publish.

 Or could they?

 Repurposing content is a crucial way for marketers and business owners to keep their content (and investment) alive and relevant for their audiences and businesses.

 But should you invest in it?

 Repurposed content is any content altered to either offer a fresh new perspective on a topic that was originally presented or to use the content on a different platform.

 There are many great reasons why your business could decide to repurpose your existing content, including:

 - Your audience may require content in different formats.

 - You want to increase the impact of your existing content.

 It is no secret that learning style impacts customer engagement.
 Repurposing content is a great way to meet your audience where they are, whether they are visual, auditory, kinesthetic, or reading/writing learners.
 When you repurpose your content for different online platforms or business materials, you are giving your idea a better chance of reaching a wider audience and increasing customer engagement.